MynthAI/join-mynth-team/assignment1/README.md

 # Assignment Overview

-**Objective:** Create a Cardano smart contract that allows users to deposit ADA into the contract and only the owner of the contract can withdraw it.
+**Objective:** Create two microservices that send messages between each other.

-**Purpose:** This task is designed to introduce you to Cardano smart contract development and assess your ability to learn Cardano development tools, understand the basics of Plutus, Aiken, and implement a straightforward smart contract.
+**Purpose:** This task is designed to assess your ability to build decoupled, scalable, and efficient microservices.
+By implementing communication between two independent services, you will demonstrate your understanding of microservices architecture, distributed systems, and asynchronous messaging patterns.

 ## Task Requirements

 1.  **Research Phase:**

-      - Familiarize yourself with the Cardano blockchain.
-      - Learn about Aiken, a smart contract language for Cardano, by reviewing the official
-      - documentation, tutorials, and any relevant developer resources.
-      - Understand the concept of eUTxO as it applies to Cardano.
+    - Understand the principles of microservices architecture and how it facilitates scalability and maintainability.
+    - Research different communication patterns for microservices, including synchronous and asynchronous messaging approaches.
+    - Learn about different methods of deploying and managing microservices.
 2.  **Development Phase:**

-      - Install necessary development tools for Cardano and Aiken smart contract development.
-      - Set up a nodejs repository with Lucid for interacting with the on-chain contract.
-      - Develop a smart contract using Aiken that allows users to deposit ADA into the contract.
-      - Implement a withdrawal feature that is only callable by the depositor, allowing them to withdraw ADA from the contract.
+    - Implement two microservices that can exchange messages while remaining independent of each other.
+    - Use an asynchronous messaging system to ensure services communicate without direct dependencies.
+    - Develop APIs for both services to expose their functionality.
+    - Ensure both services can run independently and communicate without hard dependencies.
 3.  **Testing and Documentation:**

-      - Write unit tests for your smart contract to ensure that deposits and withdrawals work as expected, and that unauthorized users cannot withdraw funds.
+    - Write unit and integration tests to validate that the microservices communicate correctly and handle messages as expected.
-      - Document your learning process, any challenges you encountered, and how you overcame them.
-Also, include instructions on how to set up, test, and interact with your smart contract.
+    - Document your implementation, detailing the architecture, design decisions, and communication mechanism used.
+    - Provide a `README.md` with setup instructions, including how to deploy, test, and run the microservices.

 ## Deliverables

 A GitHub repository containing:

-  - The Aiken smart contract code.
+- Source code for both microservices.
-  - Unit tests for the smart contract written in TypeScript.
+- Configuration files for the chosen messaging infrastructure (if applicable).
+- Unit and integration tests.
-  - A README file with:
+- A `README.md` file with:
-      - A brief overview of the smart contract’s functionality.
+  - An overview of the microservices and their communication method.
-      - Instructions for setting up the development environment, deploying the smart contract, and running the tests.
+  - Instructions for setting up the development environment, running the services, and executing tests.
-      - A summary of your learning experience, including resources that you found helpful and any difficulties you faced.
+  - A summary of challenges faced and how they were addressed.

 ## Evaluation Criteria

-  - **Learning and Research:** Ability to understand and apply new concepts related to Cardano and Plutus development.
-  - **Problem Solving:** Effectiveness in creating a solution that meets the given requirements.
+- **Architecture and Design:** The effectiveness of your microservices architecture and its adherence to best practices.
+- **Decoupling and Scalability:** The extent to which the services remain independent and scalable.
-  - **Code Quality:** Readability, structure, and adherence to best practices in software development.
+- **Code Quality:** Readability, maintainability, and adherence to software engineering best practices.
+- **Testing:** The thoroughness and effectiveness of unit and integration tests.
-  - **Documentation and Communication:** Clarity in documentation, including the setup process, how to interact with the contract, and insights into the learning journey.
+- **Documentation and Communication:** The clarity and completeness of the provided documentation.

 ## Note to Candidates

-This assignment is designed to be an introductory task to Cardano development.
-It’s okay if you’re new to this blockchain or smart contract development in general.
-What we’re looking for is your ability to learn and apply new technologies, your problem-solving approach, and how you document and communicate your process.
-Good luck\!
+This assignment is an opportunity to showcase your expertise in microservices architecture and distributed systems.
+We encourage you to think critically about communication patterns and scalability while implementing a robust and efficient solution.
+Show us how you design and build real-world backend systems.
+Good luck!